-A shadow account is a proxy for the account value of a UL policy.
-The shadow account accumulates based on more favorable cost of insurance charges, loads and interest crediting rates than the policy's actual account value.
-The policy respect to all policies.
+An annuity that is purchased for a single premium at the time of issue and guarantees provide for future obligations with respect to all policies.
 Statutory reserves are liabilities on the balance sheet of financial statements prepared in conformity with statutory accounting principles.